iSlavok/Simple-Whitelist/README.md

 - **Whitelist based on usernames:** The whitelist system is based on usernames, not UUIDs.
 - **Database storage:** You can choose between storing the whitelist data in a JSON file or a MySQL database.
-- **Automatic data transfer:** If a player's UUID changes (e.g., from a licence to a pirated account and vice versa), their data (advancements, playerdata, stats) will be automatically transferred to the new UUID.

 ## Dependencies